 Investments are reported at fair value and are based primarily on quoted market prices or estimated fair values in the Statement of Financial Position.
 Unrealized gains and losses are included in the change in net assets in the accompanying Statement of Activities.
-Expenses relating to investment revenues, including custodial fees and investment advisory fees, were \$6,895 for the year ended September 30, 2017.
+Expenses relating to investment revenues, including custodial fees and investment advisory fees, were \$7,191 and \$6,895 for the years ended September 30, 2018 and 2017, respectively.